Nonlinear Repair of Reed-Solomon Codes: Explicit constructions of RS codes

-The following theorem shows that the constructed RS code admits an asymptotically optimal repair for any of its nodes (symbols). \begin{thm} The $[n,k]_p$ RS code given in Construction \ref{cnst} admits a partition of its nodes to two sets $[n/2]$ and $[1+n/2,n]$ such that any node from one set can be repaired by any set of $d$ helper nodes from the other set, such that the total bandwidth incurred is $d/(d-k+1) \log(p) + O_{n,k,d}(1)$ bits. \end{thm}
+The following theorem shows that the constructed RS code admits an asymptotically optimal repair for any of its nodes (symbols). \begin{thm} The $[n,k]_p$ RS code given in Construction \ref{cnst} admits a partition of its nodes to two sets $[n/2]$ and $[n/2 + 1,n]$ such that any node from one set can be repaired by any set of $d$ helper nodes from the other set, with total bandwidth of $d/(d-k+1) \log(p) + O_{n,k,d}(1)$ bits. \end{thm}